Please find more information on the cookies here

 International Art after 1800Permanent exhibition

 The reunification of the Museum of Fine Arts and the Hungarian National Gallery has resulted in some major changes and challenges for the Collection of International Art after 1800.
-As the first of many steps in a process expected to last several years, the collection is moving out of the recently renovated building of the Museum of Fine Arts, which now serves as the home of art from antiquity until the year 1800.
-The masterpieces of the international collection, together with the nineteenth- and twentieth-century and the contemporary collection of the Hungarian National Gallery, will eventually go on permanent display in the New National Gallery, which is expected to open in 2022 as part of the Liget Budapest Project in the City Park.
+One of the most fundamental adjustments was that the collection is moved out of the recently renovated building of the Museum of Fine Arts, which now serves as the home of art from antiquity until the year 1800.
+In 2021, as the first of many steps in a process expected to last several years, around 2,400 works of international art from the nineteenth and twentieth centuries, as well as contemporary pieces, have been transferred to the National Museum Restoration and Storage Centre, a new facility constructed as part of the Liget Budapest Project.
+Eventually, these international works will join up with Hungarian art from the same period (presently housed in the Hungarian National Gallery), and will be on permanent display in the New National Gallery.

 International Art after 1800View exhibition